More education should be. Here are the alternatives.

 Chefs, air traffic controllers, respiratory therapists, veterinary technicians, nurses, are all occupations that only require a two-year associate’s degree but offer solid earnings potential.
 Programs at community colleges, professional colleges and trade schools offer hands-on learning, training their students to use the latest techniques and technology, preparing them for the workplace now and in the future.

 *Looking for more than the liberal arts Some kids don’t do well academically if they’re not interested in the subject.
 To succeed in most trades today, workers need math, reading and computer skills.
 By combining courses in those areas with others directly related to a specific career or trade, a student has a better chance of success.
-A kid who barely passed history may ace his courses in mechanical function, food science or digital design because it will hold his interest.
+A kid who barely passed history may ace their courses in mechanical function, food science or digital design because it will hold their interest.

 Where to pursue a degree